We provide the latest Mathematics news from all of the corners of the globe.

 The Official News from the Mathematical Association of America has duly been updated below:

-- : U.S. Team Wins First Place at European Girls' Mathematical Olympiad - News
+- : Team USA Earns Fourth Place in 2020 European Girls' Mathematical Olympiad - News

 Also the Official News from Science Daily has been added below: